 This policy is designed to address conduct that might reasonably lead the school to forecast substantial disruption of or material interference with school activities, undermine the school's basic educational mission or interfere with the rights of others.
 Students are expected to recognize that their conduct, especially while wearing the school uniform, should reflect the core principles of Friendship Public Charter School.
-The following are details regarding when the policy applies, what disciplinary action may be taken for violating the policy, what list of infractions and what other school policies that parents must review with their children.
-Students are expected to recognize that their conduct, especially while wearing the school uniform, should reflect the core principles of Friendship Public Charter Schools.
+The following are details regarding when the policy applies, what disciplinary action may be taken for violating the policy, what the list of infractions are and other school policies parents must review with their children.